Bali Area Guide: Where to Stay, Live, and Explore in 2025

 Cons:

-• it's difficult to find fresh fruit in stores
+• Hard to find fresh fruits and vegetables in stores

 Gili Meno

-Accommodation: There are decent guesthouses, villas, and a few resorts.
+Accommodation: Good selection of simple guesthouses, private villas, and a few boutique resorts.

 Pros: